 - 7.3.1 There is some concern that owners and occupiers will become reliant on external funding to undertake essential works which are necessary to keep up the appearance of the town. - 7.3.2 The Council needs to ensure that building owners and users have the tools necessary to carry out their own appropriate repairs and renovations.
-This may include guidance, training and mentoring.

-- 7.3.3 In line with the Aberystwyth Conservation Area Management Plan, the Council should seek funding to buy and conserve a vacant listed building to set up a Conservation training establishment in partnership with organisations such as Cadw, the University, RCAHMW, the Welsh Traditional Buildings Forum, Building Research Establishment (BRE), the Strata Florida Project, the Towy Centre, Hyfforddiant Ceredigion Training (HCT), Adult Learning Wales, Creative and Cultural Skills, or similar.
+This may include guidance, training and mentoring. - 7.3.3 In line with the Aberystwyth Conservation Area Management Plan, the Council should seek funding to buy and conserve a vacant listed building to set up a Conservation training establishment in partnership with organisations such as Cadw, the University, RCAHMW, the Welsh Traditional Buildings Forum, Building Research Establishment (BRE), the Strata Florida

+Project, the Towy Centre, Hyfforddiant Ceredigion Training (HCT), Adult Learning Wales, Creative and Cultural Skills, or similar.
 This could train local people in conservation techniques, create jobs which provide local conservation services to owners and occupiers in the towns and surrounding areas.
 This could provide a valuable and sustainable resource which would support regeneration in Ceredigion's town centres and conservation areas, in addition to providing some employment, upskilling owners and occupiers, and helping to preserve and enhance the historical architecture of the county.
-A model similar to Carmarthenshire's Adfer Ban a Chwm building preservation trust could be used. - 7.3.4 Regeneration and other schemes potentially affecting the quayside areas should utilise heritage based design principles and ensure the significance of these areas informs the development of any proposals.
+A model similar to Carmarthenshire's Adfer Ban a Chwm building preservation trust could be used.

+- 7.3.4 Regeneration and other schemes potentially affecting the quayside areas should utilise heritage based design principles and ensure the significance of these areas informs the development of any proposals.
 Opportunities for physical improvements, interpretation, and contribution to the vitality of town should be maximised.
 Important views must be respected. - 7.3.5 There are a few empty buildings within the town centre, some of which are Listed (please see Section 9).
 The Council should work with their partners such as the Town Council and local business forums to identify appropriate uses and encourage owners to sensitively repair buildings so that they become attractive to investors.
-There are a number of tools available for
+There are a number of tools available for the Council to use to 'encourage' owners to improve their properties such as Repairs Notices, Section 105s, and Urgent Works Notices.
+These generally require some financial commitment from the Council but recently there have been grants available from Cadw to assist with such activities.
+The Council should ensure they are ready to take advantage of such schemes should they be re-run.

-Fig. 11 The Grade II Listed Tabernacle Chapel is currently empty.

-Cymdeithas Aberteifi are looking to purchase it to create a
+Fig. 53 The Grade II Listed Tabernacle Chapel is currently empty.
+Cymdeithas Aberteifi are looking to purchase it to create a Poetry Centre

-Poetry Centre